Humoral immunity: Antibodies

-Immunoglobulins are glycoproteins in the immunoglobulin superfamily that function as antibodies.
-The terms antibody and immunoglobulin are often used interchangeably.
-They are found in the blood and tissue fluids, as well as many secretions.
-In structure, they are large Y-shaped globular proteins.
-In mammals there are five types of antibody: IgA, IgD, IgE, IgG, and IgM.
-Each immunoglobulin class differs in its biological properties and has evolved to deal with different antigens.
+Antibodies or immunoglobulins are glycoproteins found within blood and lymph.
+Structurally, antibodies are large Y-shaped globular proteins.
+In mammals, there are five types of antibodies: immunoglobulin A, immunoglobulin D, immunoglobulin E, immunoglobulin G, and immunoglobulin M. Each immunoglobulin class differs in its biological properties and has evolved to deal with different antigens.
 Antibodies are synthesized and secreted by plasma cells that are derived from the B cells of the immune system.

 An antibody is used by the acquired immune system to identify and neutralize foreign objects like bacteria and viruses.
 Each antibody recognizes a specific antigen unique to its target.
 By binding their specific antigens, antibodies can cause agglutination and precipitation of antibody-antigen products, prime for phagocytosis by macrophages and other cells, block viral receptors, and stimulate other immune responses, such as the complement pathway.

 An incompatible blood transfusion causes a transfusion reaction, which is mediated by the humoral immune response.
 This type of reaction, called an acute hemolytic reaction, results in the rapid destruction (hemolysis) of the donor red blood cells by host antibodies.
 The cause is usually a clerical error, such as the wrong unit of blood being given to the wrong patient.
 The symptoms are fever and chills, sometimes with back pain and pink or red urine (hemoglobinuria).
 The major complication is that hemoglobin released by the destruction of red blood cells can cause acute kidney failure.

 Antibody production

-In humoral immune response, the B cells first mature in the bone marrow and gain B-cell receptors (BCR's) which are displayed in large numbers on the cell surface.

-These membrane-bound protein complexes have antibodies which are specific for antigen detection.
-Each B cell has a unique antibody that binds with an antigen.
+In humoral immune response, the naive B cells begin the maturation process in the bone marrow, gaining B-cell receptors (BCRs) along the cell surface.
+These BCRs are membrane-bound protein complexes that have a high binding affinity for specific antigens; this specificity is derived from the amino acid sequence of the heavy and light polypeptide chains that constitute the variable region of the BCR.
+Once a BCR interacts with an antigen, it creates a binding signal which directs the B cell to produce a unique antibody that only binds with that antigen.
 The mature B cells then migrate from the bone marrow to the lymph nodes or other lymphatic organs, where they begin to encounter pathogens.

 B cell activation

-When a B cell encounters an antigen a signal is activated, the antigen binds to the receptor and is taken inside the B cell by endocytosis.
+When a B cell encounters an antigen, a signal is activated, the antigen binds to the receptor and is taken inside the B cell by endocytosis.
 The antigen is processed and presented on the B cell's surface again by MHC-II proteins.
 The MHC-II proteins are recognized by helper T cells, stimulating the production of proteins, allowing for B cells to multiply and the descendants to differentiate into antibody-secreting cells circulating in the blood.
 B cells can be activated through certain microbial agents without the help of T-cells and have the ability to work directly with antigens to provide responses to pathogens present.